-Even when you're on the upswing, it's important to have regular check-ins with your doctor and continue with your RA medications.
+Even when you're on the upswing, it's important to have regular visits with your doctor and keep taking your medications.
 After all, they're working!
-The Arthritis Foundation recommends you see your doctor at least once a year to monitor your RA.
-Be sure to keep your lab appointments, too.
-Everyone with RA needs regular blood tests to monitor the disease and possible side effects of treatment.
+The Arthritis Foundation recommends you see your doctor at least once a year to check on your RA.

-- Haemophilus influenza type b (Hib)
+- Haemophilus influenzae type b (Hib)

 - Hepatitis B

-With your doctor's OK, get 20 to 30 minutes of low-impact aerobic exercise on as many days of the week as you can.
-Walking, water aerobics, swimming, and bicycling are good joint-friendly exercises.
+With your doctor's OK, get 20 to 30 minutes of aerobic exercise -- the kind that gets your heart pumping -- on as many days of the week as you can.
 Avoid anything that puts a lot of stress on your joints, such as running.
-A couple days a week, do some strength training to strengthen the muscles that support your joints.
-Also a couple of days a week, do stretching to improve flexibility.
-Take it in moderation though.
-Don’t overdo it.
+Some good activities to try are walking, water aerobics, swimming, and bicycling.

 A couple of days a week, do some strength training to build up the muscles that support your joints.